Patients

 • Antibiotics are also given by IV to prevent infection (infection is a risk with any surgery).

-• Other tubes may include: wound drain to drain fluid from your incision and Foley catheter to drain your bladder
+• Other tubes may include: a wound drain to drain fluid from your incision and a Foley catheter to drain your bladder

 • Most tubes are discontinued 24 to 48 hours after surgery depending on your status.